 While the writer reads, members follow along, making notes and suggestions on their copies, which are collected and returned to the writer at the end of their session.

-Each writer should come prepared to read 4 pages or less aloud for no more than 5 minutes.
+Each writer should come prepared to read 4 pages (double-spaced) or less aloud for no more than 5 minutes.

 When the writer finishes reading, each member in turn offers critique.
 Some may give line-by-line suggestions, while others are better at offering general impressions.

 AUTHORS: Include at the top of each piece a one or two sentence explanation of the piece and the intended audience.
 If your piece is part of a longer story, explain what's happened in the plot so far.
 Also, feel free to include any specific questions you have about the piece you'd like the readers to think about/respond to.